DPetrusma/Tabletop-Simulator-Mods-EU/README.md

 - Changing stability logs a message in the chat window
 - Snap points for the main map are now generated in the script when the map loads
-- Snap poinst for trade protection slots, expanded trade nodes, and milestone tags have been added v2.1
+- Snap poinst for trade protection slots, expanded trade nodes, and milestone tags have been added
+- Event 468b has been corrected to 458b in the team variant of S2-03 v2.1
 - 2024-07-05 Manual setup now includes buttons to set up components for a realm, swap two colours, and remove a colour from the table v2.0